ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 ## SQL OPERATORS

+IN Operator :
+The IN operator is used with Where Clause to test if the expression matches any value in the list of values.
+The advantage of using IN operator is that it avoids the use of multiple OR Operator.

+Query :
+To fetch record of students with address as Delhi or ROHTAK.
+The SQL query using IN operator would be,

+> SELECT \* FROM Student WHERE ADDRESS IN ('Delhi', 'ROHTAK');

 IN, NOT IN: gives title in the given id

 > SELECT id, title FROM books WHERE id IN (1, 7, 9);